Home

 Anguilla weather hazards

 The only time the Anguilla weather can turn nasty is in the late spring and summer months.
-Since Anguilla has no mountains and rainforest, it doesn't normally attract rain-bearing weather systems but occasionally receives a hailstorm.
+Since Anguilla has no mountains and rainforest, it doesn't normally attract rain-bearing weather systems but occasionally receives very heavy rain.
 Hailstorms are rare in Anguilla thankfully.

 Hurricanes do effect Anguilla but do not occur every year.
-Anguilla is an island that is essentially flood-proof since it has no streams and the soil is made up of limestone.
-This limestone quickly absorbs any rain that hits its surface and this in turn prevents the water building up.
+Anguilla is essentially flood-proof since it has no streams and the soil is made up of limestone.
+This limestone quickly absorbs any rain that hits its surface and thus prevents build up of water.

-So overall, Anguilla weather will treat you nicely but you need to use common sense if you're going to spend long periods in the sun.
+In conclusion, the Anguilla weather conditions are quite nice but you need to use common sense if you're going to spend long periods in the sun.
 Even in the winter, the sun's rays and the associated heat can cause sunburn and dehydration.
 Please don't allow your family to go out into the sun without wearing adequate sun protection.
 Also make sure you and your family has plenty of water to drink.

 Return from Anguilla weather to Caribbean weather.